-The Company generally provides customers with a warranty for each product sold and accrues warranty expense at time of sale based upon historical claims experience.
+The Company provides customers with a warranty for each product sold and accrues warranty expense at time of sale based upon historical claims experience.
+Standard warranty period may vary from 1 year to 5 years depending on the market.
 Actual warranty costs incurred are charged against the accrual when paid and are classified in cost of sales in the statement of income.
-Warranty expense amounted to €362 thousand, €555 thousand and €738 thousand for the years ended December 31 2011, 2010 and 2009 respectively.
+Warranty expense amounted to \notin 469 thousand, \notin 362 thousand and \notin 555 thousand for the years ended December 31, 2012, 2011 and 2010 respectively.